 Meredith Goldstein is an advice columnist and entertainment reporter for The Boston Globe.
 Her advice column, Love Letters, is a daily dispatch of wisdom for the lovelorn that has been running online and in the paper for eight years.
 Meredith’s first novel, The Singles (2012), was about a group of dateless guests at a wedding.
-In 2018 she’ll release two books, a yet-to-be-titled memoir inspired by her advice column (Grand Central), and Chemistry Lessons (Houghton Mifflin Harcourt), a young adult novel about a young woman who uses science to manipulate her love life.
+In 2018 she’ll release two books: “Can’t Help Myself: Lessons and Confessions From a Modern Advice Columnist,” a memoir (Grand Central), and Chemistry Lessons (Houghton Mifflin Harcourt), a young adult novel about a young woman who uses science to manipulate her love life.

 Meredith’s feature stories for the Globe include: